AT-cell/online-Chat/README.md

 # online-Chat
 Create App with cometchat for realtime online chat

+Before running the app make sure to install pakage(npm install)

-befor starting online chat, read how use the app in land page.
+Before starting online chat, read how to use the app in the land page.